mhhollomon/codevamping-blog/content/article/getting-started-with-google-cloud-functions/index.md

 ## Version 2 -Trigger a webhook

 Before we code, we need to make a decision - where to store the endpoint URL for the webhook.
-Placing directly in the code isn't good.
+Placing it directly in the code isn't good.
 Magic strings and constants are not good.
 Also, that will make the endpoint visible in our repository.
 Probaby not a good thing.

 Creating a `const` to hold it isn't any better.

-And really a config file not much better either.
-Though we can take steps to make "not horrible".
+And really, a config file is not much better either.
+Though we can take steps to make it "not horrible".
 So, that is what we'll do.
 We will add the URL to a config file and require it in.
 There are better ways to do this, but in order to concentrate on the essentials we'll go with it.

 Create the file `subnsend.json` with the following contents:
 ```json